Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 That’s it…sort of.
 You have a `<h1>` being returned, but you have a fixed string, ‘Welcome to Software Development’.
 That’s fine for your Greeting App, but not very reusable if you want to have this component on another page that says something different.

 Make this title dynamic.
-Instead of it being hardcoded to a string, you can use your curly brace syntax again and use a value you can pass in via your props object.
+Instead of it being hardcoded to a string, use your curly brace syntax again and use a value you can pass in via your props object.

 ```
 export default props => <h1>{props.title}</h1>;
 ```

 However, take this another step further.
-Because you know you’re only passing in a `title` value via props, you can reference this value directly using object destructuring.
+Because you know you’re only passing in a `title` value via props, reference this value directly using object destructuring.

 ```
 export default ({ title }) => <h1>{title}</h1>;